MichaelsPlayground/BleServerBlessedOriginal/nrfconnect_manual.md

 **Important notice when working with a emulated device running on a Smartphone (e.g. the BleServerBlessedOriginal):
-For security reasons the address the server can get connected is changing very often so when using the nRF Connect-app it is often neccessary to (re)run a scan AND choose the newest entry (mostly the most bottom down one).**
+For security reasons the address the server can get connected is changing very often so when using the nRF Connect-app it is often necessary to (re)run a scan AND choose the newest entry (mostly the most bottom down one).**

 ![published_services](https://github.com/MichaelsPlayground/BleServerBlessedOriginal/blob/master/docs/server02.png?raw=true)